Prints and Sculpture Commissions are available on a Pay What You Will basis.

 Publish 2 E-books on the art form and the journey.

-Establish Site Specific installations around the Mid-Oregon Coast through the summer.
+Establish Site Specific installations around the Mid-Oregon Coast through the Spring and a possible trip to Alaska this Summer.

 I have been a beach/river rat since I can remember.
 Shiftwood Sculpture began as a fun thing to do when it was nice out.
 It was inspired by several rather disconnected events that occurred during a month long motorcycle trip I took in August 2012 around the borders of Washington State.
 I came away with the question: how could I use driftwood to tell stories in an abstract way?